yhejazi/info-201-git-R-done/ProjectDescription/ProjectDocumentation.md

 ![](https://media.npr.org/assets/img/2014/05/22/yelp-1_wide-c07e41ca11053d2d7c30aafa94556b2ea5e53f5f.jpg?s=800)

-The Yelp API that we worked with provided us with a variety of data sets that included restaurant names, food categories, average price, locations, average rating, and resturant name.
-Because the data was so large, we decided to only focus on certain resutrants in each state that were sorted by what Yelp refers to as "best_match".
+The Yelp API that we worked with provided us with a variety of data sets that included restaurant names, food categories, average price, locations, average rating, and restaurant name.
+Because the data was so large, we decided to only focus on certain restaurant in each state that were sorted by what Yelp refers to as "best_match".

 This means that the rating sort is not strictly sorted by the rating value, but by an adjusted rating value that takes into account the number of ratings, similar to a [Bayesian average](https://en.wikipedia.org/wiki/Bayesian_average).
 This is so a business with 1 rating of 5 stars doesn’t immediately jump to the top.

 ### What Did We Do?
-The category for each resturant was determined by the tags that yelp users and bussiness owners place on the Yelp website or app.
-Certain resturants can contain more than one tag.
-For our project, we chose nine food types that we believed were the most prevalent and popular in the United States.
-These resturants inclue:
+The category for each restaurant was determined by the tags that yelp users and business owners place on the Yelp website or app.
+Certain restaurants can contain more than one tag.
+For our project, we chose ten food types that we believed were the most prevalent and popular in the United States.
+These restaurants include:
 * American
 * Italian
 * Mexican